Skip to content

 MacBook Downgraded Display Settings

-It will significantly reduce the system performance stress and render images typically but with a compromised display feeling.
+It will significantly reduce the system stress and render images typically but with a compromised display feeling.

 Similarly, you can customize your device display settings to have minimal effect on performance without much compromise.

-Update Safari browser
+Method 4: Update the Safari browser to Latest Version

 1. Click the Apple apple logo menu and select System Settings from the drop-down menu.